aakash1104/aakash1104/README.md

 I'm always looking for new opportunities to evolve my skill set.
-Previously, I was a Software Engineering Intern at [LendingClub](https://www.lendingclub.com) where I had the great fortune to have worked alongside with some amazing (and happy) people!
+Previously, I was a Software Engineering Intern at [LendingClub](https://www.lendingclub.com) in San Francisco where I had the great fortune to have worked alongside with some amazing (and happy) people!

 The _intersection_ of mathematics and computer science also fascinates me: especially **solving sudoku puzzles** (do people even do this anymore?) because